Publications

 ING papers on NASA ADS database

-Statistics on refereed papers using ING observations* (it loads the bibliographic references of the selected ING appers to NASA ADS).
+Statistics on refereed papers using ING observations* (it loads the bibliographic references of the selected ING papers to NASA ADS).

 Period: From 1984 to last completed paper count